arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 Once Git is configured,
 we can start using it.

-We will continue with the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.
+Usually you will use Git to track the progress of a project.
+As we learn about Git, we will use the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.

 ![motivatingexample](./fig/motivatingexample.png)